 Power Foods for the Brain

 A decline in brain health is not an inevitable part of aging.
-But how we eat and live can help us protect our memory and stay sharp into old age.
+How we eat and live can help us protect our memory and stay sharp as we age.

 About Your Instructor:

 Cindy Thompson wants you to be Trimazing—three times better than amazing!
 After improving her health and fitness through plant-based nutrition, losing 60 pounds and becoming an adult-onset athlete, she retired from her 20-year firefighting career to help people just like you with her business, Trimazing!
 Health & Lifestyle Coaching.
 In addition to being a certified health coach, Cindy is a Food for Life Instructor with the Physicians Committee for Responsible Medicine and Harvard Medical School Culinary Coach, teaching people how to prepare delicious, satisfying, and health-promoting meals.

 Important note: The information provided during this program is not intended to advise or counsel individuals on nutrition, nor diagnose any disease.
 It is important to seek the advice of your medical doctor or other health care professional for your individual health concerns.
 Those who take medications for diabetes or high blood pressure may find these medications start working better than ever or even too well while participating in this program, and we encourage them to be in touch with their health care provider about evaluating their personal medication needs.